uabrc/uabrc.github.io/docs/news/posts/2025-10-06-migration-overview.md

 1. Total `/scratch` capacity will be reduced from 800 TiB to **500 TiB** for all users.
 This is a consequence of a necessary reduction in total GPFS capacity.
 1. Scratch policies regarding old data will be enforced.
 Files older than 30 days will be automatically offloaded for deletion.
-1. Scratch does not obey the same tiered storage principles as explained [above](#gpfs-5-data-tiering).
+1. Scratch does not obey the same tiered storage principles as explained in the [data tiering](#gpfs-5-data-tiering) section.
 Data offloaded from scratch due to age will be subject to deletion as opposed to indefinite storage on Ceph.

 Please be cognizant of these changes moving forward and remember that `/gpfs/scratch` is a shared storage space.